triton-inference-server/python_backend/src/resources/platform_handlers/pytorch/README.md

 with the PyTorch dependency may be used.

 Following are few known limitations of this feature:
-- List of requests received in model [`execute`](../../../../README.md#execute) function are not ran in a single batch but one after the other.
 - Python functions optimizable by `torch.compile` may not be served directly in the `model.py` file, they need to be enclosed by a class extending the [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module).